HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

     The menu options for inplace editing using TinyMCE are now similar to the menu for TinyMCE in WCM authoring.
 For information about TinyMCE Editor, see [Rich text editor toolbar configuration options](../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md).

 === "On-Premises"
     The menu options for inplace editing using TinyMCE are now similar to the menu for TinyMCE in WCM authoring.
 For information about TinyMCE Editor, see [Rich text editor toolbar configuration options](../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md).

+### DXClient - Installing DXClient as an NPM module

+(Doc in progress)

 ### Notice of deprecation of Textbox.io Rich Text Editor